ehoang0106/blog/source/_drafts/containerized.md

 ### Data Collection
-1. The application uses Selenium with Chromium in headless mode to scrape website (orbwatch.trade) every 12 hours Users can get the real-time price by hitting `Update Data` button
+1. The application uses Selenium with Chromium in headless mode to scrape website (orbwatch.trade) every 12 hours
 2. Data is stored in AWS RDS MySQL instance with timestamps for historical tracking

 ### Data Presentation